STATEMENT OF EQUAL OPPORTUNITY

 THE HILL PLAYERS

-The Hill Players are made up of students majoring in or interested in the field of drama.
-The group produces at least one major production each semester, along with a number of one-act plays and programs performed for local clubs and organizations.
+The Hill Players are students majoring in or interested in drama.
+The group produces at least one major production each semester, along with several one-act plays and programs performed for local clubs and organizations.
 To be eligible for participation, a student should enroll in DRAM 1120, since rehearsals are held during the scheduled meeting of this class.

 Hill College participates as a Division I member of the National Junior College Athletic Association (NJCAA) in Region V. The region is comprised of Division I schools in North and West Texas as well as New Mexico.
 Our programs have won several North Texas Junior College Athletic Conference Championships and consistently compete in the play-offs with several trips to the National Championships.

-Hill College competes in women’s volleyball, soccer, basketball, and softball; and, competes in men’s teams in basketball, soccer, and baseball.
+Hill College competes in women’s basketball, cross country/track, soccer, softball, and volleyball; and competes in men’s baseball, basketball, cross country/track, and soccer.

 Hill College is a member of and competes in the Southern Region of the National Intercollegiate Rodeo Association (N.I.R.A.).
-The rodeo team has been very successful since the team's beginning in 1977.
-Hill College has consistently had one of the largest rodeo programs in the country with around seventy competitors every year.
+The rodeo team has been remarkably successful since the team's beginning in 1977.
+Hill College Rodeo teams consist of approximately fifty competitors every year.

 Horse stalls and a practice facility are furnished for team members.
 Numerous scholarships are available for students who participate in the Rodeo Program.

-Hill College provides student centers at the Hill County Campus, Johnson County Campus and Burleson Center.
-The student centers provide an opportunity for students, to study, snack, unwind, watch tv or play games such as pool, ping pong, board games, and video games during extended hours.
+Hill College provides student centers at the Hill County Campus, Johnson County Campus, and Burleson Higher Education Center.
+The student centers provide an opportunity for students to study, snack, unwind, watch tv or play games such as pool, ping pong, board games, and video games during extended hours.
 Hours of operation are extended at various campuses/centers to accommodate students after business hours to include evenings and weekends.

 CODE OF STUDENT CONDUCT

-The Deans of Students oversee services and resources that promote student rights and responsibilities and student welfare in support of Hill College’s commitment to student development, engagement, retention and success.
-The deans are charged with enforcing the Code of Student Conduct and Academic Integrity, as well as educating the campus regarding student rights and responsibilities.
+The Deans of Students oversee services and resources that promote student rights and responsibilities and student welfare in support of Hill College’s commitment to student development, engagement, retention, and success.
+The deans are charged with enforcing the Student Code of Conduct and educating the campus about student rights and responsibilities.
 The college student is considered a responsible adult and shall be charged with notice and knowledge of and required to comply with the contents and provisions of the college districts rules and regulations concerning student conduct.
-The student's enrollment indicates acceptance of those standards of conduct which appear in the Student Handbook and Residence Life Handbook: https://www.hillcollege.edu/CampusLife/index.html.
+The student's enrollment indicates acceptance of those standards of conduct which appear in the Student Handbook and Residence Life Handbook: https://www.hillcollege.edu/CampusLife/index.html

 Refer to individual course syllabus and outline for each class.
-It should be remembered that absences always result in work being missed and that in spite of the best efforts of both the instructor and the student, this usually means that grades will suffer.
+Remember that absences always result in work being missed and that, despite the best efforts of the instructor and student, grades will suffer.

 RELIGIOUS HOLY DAYS & STUDENT ABSENCES